Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Coverage Adjustments Raising deductibles can offset some of the increases

 Credit and Financial Impact: Divorce itself doesn't directly affect your credit score — credit bureaus don't track marital status.
-However, divorce-related financial strain, joint accounts with missed payments, or new debt can indirectly lower your score.
+However, divorce-related financial strain, missed payments on joint accounts, or new debt can indirectly lower your score.
+If your ex misses payments on a joint auto loan, it can appear on your credit report for up to 7 years.
 Since most states allow insurers to use credit-based insurance scores when setting rates, protecting your credit post-divorce is important for keeping premiums in check.
-If your ex had poor payment history, separating can actually allow you to build a stronger independent credit profile over time.
+Reviewing what affects your car insurance rates can help you understand exactly how your new financial picture translates to your premium.

 Geographic Changes: Moving to a different zip code can significantly alter premiums.
 Urban areas typically have higher rates than rural locations due to increased accident risk and theft.
-If you're relocating after divorce, check out what to expect for car insurance when moving to another state to avoid rate surprises.
+Nevada is currently the most expensive state for full coverage at $280–$335/month, while Vermont and Wyoming remain among the most affordable.

 Personal Driving Factors: Your own driving record, age, annual mileage, and vehicle type now determine rates without consideration of your ex-spouse's history.
 This can work in your favor if your ex had accidents or violations that were increasing the joint policy premium.